Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 - `def accept(self, visitor:Visitor)` calls `pre` on the visitor, calls accept(visitor) on all its children, and then calls `post` on the visitor.

-To facilitate the definition of tickingStates, you can use [Python generators](https://www.geeksforgeeks.org/generators-in-python/), for this the [Generator][betfsm.betfsm.Generator] class is defined.
-This allows to define TickingStates using a python generator method `co_execute(self, blackboard:Blackboard)`.
-This routine has to regularly yield control using a `yield <outcom>` statement.
-This makes it easy to specify a TickingState.

 Keep in mind that the `reset` and `accept` methods still need to be defined when the state has children (otherwise the default implementations are sufficient)